-$31 K But, don’t normally include in minutes.

 Tokens expiring, Mike B looking into it on JP Morgan side of things.

-Token for Troy ?
+Token, debit card, signing authority needed for Troy

 Still in Process – update on that end.
-Update is the week of 9/12/22statement
+Update is the week of 9/12/22 (I AM NOT SURE WHAT THIS IS IN REFERENCE TO?)
+Tim I think the “in process” refers to process of getting treasurer functions (signature authority, name and address on bank statement, tokens and debit cards) to Troy – Kenn S

+One student org sponsorship check still outstanding from 2021-22 FY - Mike

 Membership Report: